Funding Options

 Student Loans

 Columbia University students have a wide range of financial assistance options from federal, state, institutional, and private sources.
-The rates for both the Federal Direct Unsubsidized Loan and the Federal Direct Graduate Plus Loan for 2023-2024 are 7.05% and 8.05% respectively.
+The rates for both the Federal Direct Unsubsidized Loan and the Federal Direct Graduate Plus Loan for 2025-2026 are 7.94% and 8.94% respectively under fiscal year July 1, 2025 through June 30th, 2026.
 The Department of Education determines new annual rates after July 1st of the new fiscal year.
-To learn more about obtaining a loan, including a detailed description of each of these funding sources, please see the University's overview on Graduate Financial Aid.

 Scholarships, Fellowships, and Grants